(Disclosure: Some of the links below may be affiliate links)

 However, I did not consider the big picture.
 I only thought about the bond allocation of my investment portfolio.
 But I also have bonds in my retirement portfolios.
 Once I took everything into account, I realized I already had a too large allocation to bonds.

-You should always consider the entire net worth when taking an allocation decision.
+You should always consider the entire net worth when making an allocation decision.
 Once I had the big picture, I saw I needed more stocks.
-I ended selling these two bond funds when reviewing my portfolio.
+I ended up selling these two bond funds when reviewing my portfolio.
 Fortunately, I realized this early enough.
-However, it made me waste time that I could have spent doing better things.
+However, I wasted time (and some money) that I could have spent doing better things.

 8. Buying without enough research